Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model: Additional numerical results

-{\bf Additional numerical results.} To demonstrate how the accuracy of our method changes as we approach the critical coupling strength $K_\mathrm{crit} \approx 1.92$, we show additional results for partially synchronized states at $K = 5, 4, 3, 2$ for $\lambda = \pi/4$, see Figs.~\ref{Fig:Covariances:K5}--\ref{Fig:Covariances:K2}, as well as for a completely incoherent state at $K = 1$ and $\lambda = \pi/4$, see Fig.~\ref{Fig:Covariances:K1}.\\
+To demonstrate how the accuracy of our method changes as we approach the critical coupling strength $K_\mathrm{crit} \approx 1.92$, we show in Figs.~\ref{Fig:Covariances:K5}--\ref{Fig:Covariances:K2} additional results for partially synchronized states at $K = 5, 4, 3, 2$ for $\lambda = \pi/4$, and in Fig.~\ref{Fig:Covariances:K1} additional results for a completely incoherent state at $K = 1$ and $\lambda = \pi/4$.
+We plot results from numerical simulations of the the KS model~(\ref{Eq:KS:original}) and of our theory, Eq.~(\ref{Formula:R:ps}) for the partially synchronized case and Eq.~(\ref{Formula:R:incoh}) for the incoherent state, respectively.

+In addition, to demonstrate the effectiveness of our theoretical formulas for other system parameters, we present results for different values of the phase lag $\lambda$ and different frequency distributions $g(\omega)$.
+Fig.~\ref{Fig:Others} shows how the variance $V$ of order parameter depends on the coupling strength $K$ for a unit variance Gaussian distribution (top row), for a triangular distribution (middle row)